 This semester, I have been teaching an independent study on African philosophy with two young women.
 And I have experienced some painful and joyful emotional growth in the process.

-They have taught me so much.
+My students have taught me so much.
 We finished our independent study the other day by watching the movie Judas and the Black Messiah*.
 It is about the Black Panthers and the assassination of Black Panther leader Fred Hampton by Chicago law enforcement.
 It’s really interesting.

 And it is really distressing.